nutsfinance/tapio-eth/docs/elin/contracts/governance/extensions/IGovernorTimelock.md

 *Create a new proposal.
-Vote start {IGovernor-votingDelay} blocks after the proposal is created and ends {IGovernor-votingPeriod} blocks after the voting starts.
+Vote start after a delay specified by {IGovernor-votingDelay} and lasts for a duration specified by {IGovernor-votingPeriod}.
 Emits a {ProposalCreated} event.*

 #### Parameters